ryanatkn/gro/src/docs/options.md

-In cases where we need the final `options` object -- for example when you need to pass it to other functions -- the codebase's conventions are documented below.
+In cases where we need the final `options` object -- for example when you need to pass it to other functions -- and in complex cases that benefit from more structure, the codebase's conventions are documented below.
 It's not the pattern for every circumstance;
 there is overhead that e.g. hot paths and simple implementations should avoid.